cyclr/docs/pages/v2/05-application-connectors/information/opencrm-information.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">

-## Adding Custom Fields
+## Add custom fields

-Your records may contain custom fields which by standard are not mapped each method's request or response fields.
-The API field names for custom fields can be found in your custom field settings within OpenCRM.
-An example of a custom field API field name would be "cf_123".
+Your records may contain custom fields which aren't mapped for each method's request or response fields.
+You can find the API field names for custom fields in your custom field settings within OpenCRM.
+An example of a custom field API field name is `cf_123`.

-Once you have identified the custom field you want to add mappings for these can be added following the steps from this guide: https://docs.cyclr.com/adding-custom-fields
+To add mappings  for a custom field, you can follow the steps in the Cyclr documentation on how to [Add custom fields](adding-custom-fields/

-Most importantly, the API field name is what should be provided for the Field Location of the custom field.
+To add a custom field, you need to provide the API field name for the **Field Location** of the custom field.

-The format varies slightly depending on whether the field is for a singular or plural method. ie. Get Contact or List Contacts.
+The format varies slightly depending on whether the field is for a singular or plural method, such as **Get Contact** or **List Contacts**.

 | Method Name           | Response/Request Field | Field Location           | Example   |
 | :-------------------- | :--------------------- | :----------------------- | :-------- |